 In October of 2007, while cooking food to take over to her best friend of forty eight years Cora "THE ANGEL," whose daughter Terrie had suddenly died four days earlier, Dorothy collapsed and died.
 Dorothy Turner Everett said "I thought that I would never earn more than $2.00 dollars an hour.
 With nine children I always believed that God would make a way for us.
 I had a dream.
 I wanted to build something that my children could fall back on.
 He answered my prayers."

 Today, Dorothy's nine children are at the helm of the business, and many of her 29 grandchildren are moving into positions of leadership to see the business into the future.
 The stage had been set and on May 28, 2013 the Everett and Jones Barbeque family will be celebrating four decades of growth and prosperity.
 Dorothy Turner Everett's vision and hard work had given her the means to provide for her growing family.
-Dorothy's legacy will live on thanks to the best customers ever!
+Dorothy's legacy and dream will live on thanks to the best customers ever!

 All Rights Reserved